-The GREAT news is that our house got an offer in under 2 weeks that went through to the final sale.
-It actually might have been under a week, but that part of my life is a blur and I can't remember the exact date!
-Reflecting back I can think of a few things that helped get an offer quickly.
+The GREAT news is that our house got an offer in a week and it went through to the final sale.
+A few practical things helped us get an offer quickly.
 Sharing those ideas with you below!

 1. Update the Home with Buyers In Mind

 This is a mindset you can have years before you put your home on the market.
 It is still your home--but when you select new light fixtures or paint colors, keep in mind that your home is a large financial asset and worth investing in.
-Doing the work years or months ahead of resale will prevent a lot of last minute stress.
+Doing the work years and months ahead of resale will prevent last minute stress.

 With that said, know the local market and don't overspend on your improvements.
-We spent $5,000 on our Minnesota kitchen and completely updated the space.
+We spent $5,000 on the kitchen in this home.
 Adding marble countertops wouldn't have fit the local neighborhood--instead we used butcherblock with a classic white subway tile backsplash.
 A sheet flooring in a vintage pattern and new stainless steel appliances.

 And I have to mention paint colors.
 You may love the colors purple and lime green.
 And if you are planning to stay in the same home for 10 years--go for it!
-But if you plan to list it in the next year or two, instead of painting the walls a bold color: use throw pillows and curtains with your favorite colors.
+But if you plan to list it in the next year or two, instead of painting the walls a bold color: use throw pillows, blankets, and curtains in your favorite colors.
 Keep the walls neutral!

 2. Stage the Space

 Be mindful of the layout and square footage in your home.
 Less furniture will make the room more spacious.
 But you still want to show functionality with couches, beds, & dining tables.
-If an oversized dining table makes it a challenge to get into the kitchen, remove it and replace it with a smaller table.
+If an oversized dining table makes it a challenge to walk into the kitchen, remove it and replace it with a smaller table.

-Our three bedrooms upstairs were small, but by showing bunkbeds in the kids' room and good use of closet space it showed the home was functional and family friendly.
-Oh, and details matter!
-In their room I used neutral white and teal bedding in the kids' room so it wasn't team boy or girl.
+Our three bedrooms were small, but by showing storage solutions in the closets and under beds it showed potential buyers that our home was functional and family friendly.
+In the kids’ bedroom I also used white and teal bedding with accent pillows so the room felt neutral.

-When guests are viewing your home with a realtor, they are trying to envision if they can see themselves living in your home.
+When guests are viewing your home with a realtor, they are trying to envision themselves living in your home.
 Their couch.
 Their bed.
 Their artwork.
 Trust me--you will sell your home more quickly if you declutter and limit personal photos in your home (we did leave up a few family photos on the side of our refrigerator).

 When we lived in Minnesota I stayed home with our two kids and ran a vintage Etsy shop part-time.
 But when it came time to sell the house, I closed the Etsy shop and all my energy went into preparing the house.
-From bringing in people to fix mechanical issues, to checking the fireplace, getting appraisals, cleaning, staging.... it was easily a full time job for a few weeks.
+From bringing in specialists to fix mechanical issues, checking the fireplace, getting appraisals, cleaning, staging, filling out paperwork.... it was easily a full time job for a few weeks.